Skip to main content

 user_idThe ID of the user

-email_verifiedWhether the primary email address of the user is verified
+email_verifiedWhether the user's primary email address is verified

 Get token information